You are here

 - and the household screeners that were used to select respondents for the NLSY79 cohort

 - This section does not contain information pertaining to variables about the characteristics or experiences of household members, the presence of partners within the household, or geographical areas of residence.
 Any information collected specifically on household members will be in specific topics of interest, such as age, sex, educational status, and so forth.
-The availability of information on partners is discussed in the Marital Status, Marital Transitions & Attitudes section of this guide.
+The availability of information on partners is discussed in the Marital Status, Marital Transitions & Attitudes section.

 - Income of partners is omitted from 'Total Net Family Income', family size, and family income variables.
 Inferring a monetary relationship between household members who do not have a legal relationship by their own design is more tenuous than inferring a monetary relationship between designated family members.
 Therefore, partners are excluded.
 You can easily add or subtract from the family size by designating your own qualifying relationships.